sumgup/MySecondLife/_posts/2019-12-02-IdeateWeek.md

 image : assets/images/ideate.jpg
 ---

-I had a great week Ideating.
-The reason why this was interesting week was because my mind was clouded with problems, doubts about Case Study.
-This is my first experience doing a case study and I realised that how important to be inside the problem space for long time.
+I had a great time Ideating last week.
+The reason why it was most interesting experience of my life is because : my mind was clouded with problems, doubts about Case Study.
+When I went through Ideation I could see the possibility of addressing the problems.
+This is my first experience doing a case study and I realised how important to be inside the problem space for a long time.

-When I started Ideation phase I learned about lot of approaches and pros and cons of each.
+When I started the Ideation phase I learned about a lot of approaches and pros and cons of each.
 The case study is about creating a mobile app to improve fitness.

 In my last post I generated How might we questions and Empathy Map.
-Here is the summary of approach I took for Ideation phase.
+Here is the summary of the approach I took for the Ideation phase.

 1. Generating Worst Possible Ideas - Looking at Point of View , How Might We Questions and Empathy Map I listed down worst possible ideas
 2. Converted Bad ideas to Good one.